mapbox/tilesets-cli/README.md

 Flags

-* `--secure` or `-s`: By default, resource URLs in the retrieved TileJSON (such as in the "tiles" array) will use the HTTP scheme.
+* `--secure`: By default, resource URLs in the retrieved TileJSON (such as in the "tiles" array) will use the HTTP scheme.
 Include this query parameter in your request to receive HTTPS resource URLs instead.